bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **toValue**<**T**>(): *OperatorLike‹[ObservableLike](interfaces/observablelike.md)‹T›, T›*

-Synchronously subscribes to the source using a `VirtualTimeSchedulerLike`, returning the last values produced by the source.
+Synchronously subscribes to the source using a `VirtualTimeSchedulerLike`, returning the last value produced by the source.

 **Type parameters:**